Electronic-Mango/rss-reader-telegram-bot/README.md

 When left empty everyone will be able to access the bot.

 You can specify multiple users delimiting them via value in `ALLOWED_USERNAMES_DELIMITER` in `settings.toml`.
-By default a single `,` with no spaces is used for delimiter.
+By default a single `,` with no spaces is used.

 ### Supplying RSS feed links